moneykit/yodlee-api-client/docs/HoldingsApi.md

 Get Holding Type List

-The get holding types list service is used to get the supported holding types.<br>The response includes different holding types such as future, moneyMarketFund, stock, etc.<br>and it returns the supported holding types <br>
+The get holding types list service is used to get the supported holding types.<br>The response includes different holding types such as future, moneyMarketFund, stock, etc. and it returns the supported holding types <br>

 ### Example
 ```python